Tokololo/json-ptr-store/README.md

 # What is json-ptr-store?
 json-ptr-store is a  [rxjs](https://github.com/reactivex/rxjs) enabled reactive store that uses [json pointers](https://datatracker.ietf.org/doc/html/rfc6901) to get and set values.
+It is intuitive, minimalist yet powerful.
 > For the latest documentation please consult the repo  [readme](https://github.com/Tokololo/json-ptr-store#readme).
 # How to use
 You create an instance of the store, use it as long as you need and when you are done you destroy the store.